-Attorney Barry Reed penned a very interesting novel about an alcoholic lawyer who was once a shining star in the Boston legal firmament but who has fallen on hard times due to a bitter divorce and his incessant drinking.
+Attorney Barry Reed penned a very interesting novel about an alcoholic lawyer who was once a shining star in the Boston legal firmament but who had fallen on hard times due to a bitter divorce and his incessant drinking.
 The lawyer, Frank Galvin, is handed a case sure to settle.
-His old mentor brings him the family of a woman who is in a persistent vegetative state due to complications from anesthesia during a routine operation.
-The defendants are they highly respected doctors, hospital, and the Catholic Church, which owns the hospital.
+His old mentor brings him the family of a woman in a vegetative state caused by complications from anesthesia during a routine operation.
+The defendants are the highly respected doctors, hospital, and the Catholic Church, which owns the hospital.
 The assumption is that the defendants will settle the case to make it go away and avoid bad publicity.
 All Frank Galvin has to do is negotiate a settlement and collect a fee.
 The plot takes off when the negotiations fail and the shaky barrister has to go to court for the first time in years.
 If it seems that I am being vague on the plot, I am.
-The joy in a courtroom drama is being surprised by the twists and turns and revelations.
+The joy of a courtroom drama is being surprised by the twists and turns and revelations.

 The notoriously picky Robert Redford was first attached to the project.
-Numerous scripts were written, top name directors came in and out of the project, turned it down and eventually the great Sidney Lumet took on the film.
-The David Mamet script was brilliant but did not actually contain a verdict!
-Lumet had to convince the brilliant but prickly David Mamet that there had to be a dénouement in the final act.
+Numerous scripts were written, top name directors came in and out of the project, and eventually the great Sidney Lumet took on the film.
+David Mamet’s script was brilliant but did not actually contain a verdict!
+Lumet had to convince the prickly Mamet that there had to be a denouement in the final act.

 A Great Hero Needs a Great Villain

 A friend who promoted professional wrestling once told me, “A great villain makes for a great match.
 People root for the hero, but the bad guy makes the match memorable.”
 So it is in a courtroom movie.
-The opposing lawyers have to be seen as a real threat to one another.
-In “Anatomy of a Murder” Jimmy Stewart is opposed by George C Scott.
-In “Inherit the Wind” Spencer Tracy is opposed by Fredric March.
+The opposing lawyers have to be seen as real threats to one another.
+In “Anatomy of a Murder,” Jimmy Stewart is opposed by George C. Scott.
+In “Inherit the Wind,” Spencer Tracy is opposed by Fredric March.
 The sparks created when two great actors are in direct opposition to each other in a pitched battle makes for a dramatic conflict.
-On the other hand, when the opposing counsel is mismatched, it throws off the balance of the film.
+On the other hand, when the opposing counsel is mismatched, it throws off the film’s balance.
 In “Ghosts of Mississippi,” Alec Baldwin plays a powerhouse lawyer opposed by Bill Smitrovich.
 You see the point.

-Opposing Frank Galvin, representing the incredibly powerful Church and hospital, their counsel has to be able to stand toe to toe with Paul Newman.
-And since Newmans character is down on his luck, the character of Ed Concannon must not only be accomplished and smart, but also wealthy and unscrupulous as he defends doctors whose mistakes robbed a young woman of her life.
+Representing the incredibly powerful Catholic Church and hospital, the counsel had to be able to stand toe-to-toe with Paul Newman.
+And since Newman’s character is down on his luck, the character of Ed Concannon must not only be accomplished and smart, but also wealthy and unscrupulous as he defends doctors whose mistakes robbed a young woman of her life.
 The first choice to play the role was inspired.
 Burt Lancaster was chosen and I have no doubt would have been sensational.
-However, he had suffered two heart attacks recently and his health did not allow him to take the role.
+However, he had recently suffered two heart attacks and his health did not allow him to take the role.
 They turned to James Mason.

 Like Paul Newman, James Mason had not been in an important movie for a number of years.
 The Verdict would be his last major film; he died just a few years later.
-As Ed Colcannon, he creates one of the great villains of modern movies.
-He is a lawyer for hire, and only available to be hired by the very wealthy clients.
-He serves the rich and privileged without concern to the merit of their case.
+As Ed Concannon, he creates one of the great villains of modern movies.
+He is a lawyer for hire, and only available for very wealthy clients.
+He serves the rich and privileged without concern to the merit of their cases.
 He is prepared to argue for any position as long as he’s paid.
-His law firm is rich and large and staffed with a seemingly endless number of brilliant young lawyers who are both in awe of him and intimidated by him.
-Unlike the cartoon villains that inhabit superhero piece, his is a much more menacing and realistic terror.
+His law firm is rich, large and staffed with a seemingly endless number of brilliant young lawyers who are both in awe of and intimidated by him.
+Unlike the cartoon villains that inhabit superhero pieces, his is a much more menacing and realistic terror.
 He has powerful allies, a huge network, tremendous talent and no concern for the truth.
 It is implied in a key scene (but in a brilliant piece of writing never shown) that his side has bribed a key witness.
-Since we never see it happen, he makes Ed Colcannon seem all the more menacing.
+Since we never see it happen, he makes Ed Concannon seem all the more menacing.
 Outwardly genial, he is totally ruthless.
 Frank Galvin seems like an ineffectual pipsqueak facing off against him.

 and Lindsay Crouse have never been better.
-And of course Paul Newman and James Mason are rightly regarded as two of the great film actors of all time.
+And of course Paul Newman and James Mason are rightly regarded as two of the greatest film actors of all time.